Where is Colombia?

 Colombia has a mean elevation of 593 m above sea level.
 Pico Simon Bolivar also has the same elevation at 5775 m.

 It has a tropical climate along the coast and in the eastern plains; it is cooler in the highlands.
 Its terrain consists of flat coastal lowlands, central highlands, high Andes mountains, and eastern lowland plains.

 Colombia has a population of 47,220,856 making it the 29th largest in the world.
 The majority lives in the north and the west of the country.

 Spanish is the official language.
 The majority ethnic groups are mestizo and white, Afro-Colombian, and Amerindian.
 Catholicism is the majority religion in Colombia.

 The official language of Colombia is Spanish, although a number of other languages are spoken throughout this country.
 English has also been given official status at a provincial level on the San Andres, Providencia, and Santa Catalina islands.
 Less than 10% of the population, however, speaks English.
 Around 99.2% of the population of Colombia speaks the Spanish language, which has at least 11 regional dialects throughout the country.
 In addition to Spanish and English, linguists have identified a little over 100 other living languages used in Colombia.
-Palenquero, the only Spanish-based creole language in the Americas, is one of the most widely spoken minority languages here and Vlax Romani is one of the most common immigrant languages.Read more on Colombia's Capital
+Palenquero, the only Spanish-based creole language in the Americas, is one of the most widely spoken minority languages here and Vlax Romani is one of the most common immigrant languages.Read more on Colombia's Languages

 The dialing code for the country is 57.